 Account Transfers

-- 12. Determine whether the entity transfers consumer accounts to any third parties (including, for example, the original creditor or a service provider) for collection activity or receives any accounts from third parties for collection activity.
-If so: - a.
-Determine the circumstances of the transfer, and - b.
-Review the information provided regarding the debt in connection with the transfer, including:
+13. Determine what information the entity provides when it transfers consumer accounts to any third parties (including, for example, the original creditor or a service provider) for collection activity or receives any accounts from third parties for collection activity.